laidav/security-analysis/Methodology.md

 		1. Review quarterly calls

-		1. Review any materials relevant to economic outlook of industry
+		1. Review any materials relevant to economic outlook of industry (i.e consumer reports)

 		1. Forecast upcoming cash flows and complete a DCF evaluation